Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Related Work

 \subsection{Imbalanced data and data problems in FR}

-The impact of the quality of fairness depends on the context.
-There have been many proposals of various paradigms to a solution: some alter the data distribution to yield classifiers of equal performances for all classes (\ie re-sampling, like by under-sampling and over-sampling~\cite{drummond2003c4}); others alter the data itself (\ie algorithms that adjust classification costs).
-For instance, Oquab~\etal re-sampled at the image patch-level~\cite{oquab2014learning}.
-Specifically, the aim was to balance foregrounds and backgrounds for object recognition.
-Rudd~\etal proposed the mixed objective optimization network (MOON) architecture~\cite{rudd2016moon} that learns to classify attributes of faces by treating the problem as a multi-task (\ie a task per attribute) attribute to more balanced performances when training on data that has an imbalanced distribution across attributes.
-The Cluster-based Large Margin Local Embedding (CLMLE)~\cite{huang2019deep} sampled clusters of samples in the feature-space regularized the models at the decision boundaries of underrepresented classes.
-Wang~\etal modified images by masking out aspects of humans that cause ``leakage'' of gender information, as a means to avoid biasing a set of labels describing a scene to that of a specific gender~\cite{wang2019balanced}.
-See literature reviews on approaches that solutions at the data or algorithmic level~\cite{he2009learning,he2013imbalanced, krawczyk2016learning}.
+\tipr{To effectively produce fair data distributions, one can under or over-sample sub-groups~\cite{drummond2003c4}.
+Alternatively, one can adjust learning costs per sub-group~\cite{Gong_2021_CVPR,yang2021ramface}. } Rudd~\etal~\cite{rudd2016moon} propose the mixed objective optimization network (MOON) architecture that learns to classify attributes of faces by treating each subgroup as a multi-task attribute (\ie a task per attribute).
+Cluster-based Large Margin Local Embedding (CLMLE)~\cite{huang2019deep} \tipr{samples} in the feature space \tipr{regularize} the models at the decision boundaries of underrepresented classes.
+Wang~\etal~\cite{wang2019balanced} change images by masking out aspects of humans that cause ``leakage'' of gender information to avoid biasing a set of labels describing a scene to a specific gender. \tipr{The less recent solution can be found in reviews~\cite{he2009learning,he2013imbalanced, krawczyk2016learning}.}